-The annual Pro plan costs US$119.99 or 109.99€ per year, which is equivalent to $9.99 or 9.16€ per month with annual billing.
+The annual Pro plan costs $119.99 or 109.99€ per year, equivalent to $9.99 or 9.16€ per month with annual billing.
 Practically, switching to the annual Canva Pro plan gets you three months of Canva Pro for free.

 It is also one of only two tools that offer a brand kit.

-Finally, the cheaper options are essentially services that try to imitate Canva.
+Finally, the cheaper options are essential services that try to imitate Canva.
 Still, they don't offer the same user experience, while their content libraries are only a fraction of what Canva offers.

 |Tool||Pricing||Templates||Photos||Brand kit||Free trial|

 Canva also offers an Enterprise plan for Business which costs $30.00 or 27.00€ per person every month.
 This is ideal for businesses and teams, of course.